linkblaine/active_csv/README.md

     end
 ```

-This also increases error handling accross the project making sure that implementations cannot try to use invalid attributes.
+This also increases error handling across the project making sure that implementations cannot try to use invalid attributes.

 ```ruby
 module ActiveCSV